System view

 What is an action-control graph?

-An action-control graph maps how an AI-assisted workflow moves from human owner to agent, tool, credential, action, target, approval, policy, and evidence.
+An action-control graph shows how an AI-assisted workflow moves from human owner to agent, tool, credential, action, target, approval, policy, and evidence.

 The graph Clyra maps first